Academic Program Review (APR) Goals

 Usually conducted through a form of self-study or external accreditation, the process for the ongoing review of existing programs engages faculty, administrators, graduates, and community partners in a thoughtful exploration that parallels many of the same elements reviewed during the program's initial approval.
 Results help reaffirm an institution's commitment to a program area, confirm the program's linkage with the institution's mission and strategic plan, and provide useful data for the institution's planning cycle.

-At PSU, this process includes rigorous review and approval processes for all new programs and certificates, a five-year review of new programs approved by the State Board of Higher Education, and a systematic review of all existing programs carried out at the instituion level.
+At PSU, this process includes rigorous review and approval processes for all new programs and certificates, as well as a systematic review of all existing programs carried out at the college/school level.